smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/new_spec_EN-US.md

       description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
       items:
         anyOf: *smartspot_-_properties_-_owner_-_items_-_anyof
+        description: 'Property.
+Unique identifier of the entity'
       type: Property
     refSmartPointOfInteraction:
       anyOf: *smartspot_-_properties_-_owner_-_items_-_anyof
+      description: 'Unique identifier of the entity'
+      type: Property
     seeAlso:
+      description: 'list of uri pointing to additional resources about the item'
       oneOf:
         - items:
             - format: uri